Data collection with Cohort ’98 at age 25 is beginning soon

-- Details on papers presented at Growing Up in Ireland conferences.
+- You can view all papers presented at the Growing Up in Ireland conferences.

 All information provided as part of Growing Up in Ireland are treated as strictly confidential.
 The study is carried out under the Statistics Act (1993) – this makes it an offence to use the data for anything other than research purposes or to attempt to identify individuals.
-Researchers seeking to use Growing Up in Ireland anonymised data must agree to these conditions and abide by any other conditions, such as relating to data security, as set out by the Central Statistics Office, DCYA, ISSDA, the GUI Study Team or related bodies.
+Researchers seeking to use Growing Up in Ireland anonymised data must agree to these conditions and abide by any other conditions, such as relating to data security, as set out by the Central Statistics Office, DCEDIY, ISSDA, the GUI Study Team or related bodies.

 What is meant by data archiving?

 In addition a fully-anonymised set of data are made available to other researchers via the Irish Social Sciences Data Archive (ISSDA).
 The anonymisation process means that – in addition to the removal of contact details, dates of birth, names, occupation details and so on – other changes are made to either summarise or remove particular questions that only apply to smaller number of individuals.
 Furthermore, most questions which refer to what would typically be considered ‘sensitive’ information are removed from the deposited file entirely.
-Only bonafide researchers are allowed to use Growing Up in Ireland data and they cannot be used for commercial purposes.
+Only bona fide researchers are allowed to use Growing Up in Ireland data and they cannot be used for commercial purposes.
 Making the anonymised Growing Up in Ireland data available to more researchers increases the usefulness of this important national resource.
 You can see examples of work published by external researchers here.